 “Hundreds of sexually explicit comments have been found on videos posted by children as young as nine.”

-CBS reports that predators are using the app to lure children
+CBS 7 reports predators are using the app to lure children

 “The app is innocent enough, but there are reportedly online predators who use these apps to lure children.
 [Investigations into the app] found a large community of adult users on TikTok soliciting nude photos from kids.
 Some of those users even sent explicit videos to children.”

-Students don’t know who is watching their videos, according to a report from ABC
+Students don’t know who is watching their videos, according to an investigation by ABC 27

 “TikTok is reportedly the most downloaded free app on the Apple store in the United States.
 Given its popularity with kids, it can also be a target for predators.
 Some accounts have the option to go live to the app’s reported 500 million, meaning adults around the world can comment on your kid’s video.”